 Other Project Examples

-- Intervention: Winnemucca, Nevada, holds monthly meetings to discuss topics like health, housing, social events, community improvement, education, and transportation for older adults.
+- Intervention: A community group formed in Winnemucca, Nevada, to discuss topics like health, housing, social events, community improvement, education, and transportation for older adults.
 The group also provides outreach to older adults, caregiver support, and a variety of of educational activities and events.

-- Results: These meetings have led to many changes for community welfare and safety as well as opportunities for education and activities.
+- Results: The group's efforts have led to many changes for community welfare and safety as well as opportunities for education and activities.

 Fostering Futures in Menominee Nation